pranav-ganesh/tp/docs/DeveloperGuide.md

 **Aspect: Different types of find commands:**

-`findAny`: A contact would be displayed as long as it matches any of the keywords specified by the user in its respective fields
+`findAny`: A contact would be displayed as long as it matches any of the keywords specified by the user in its respective fields <br>
 `findAll`: A contact would be displayed only if it matches **ALL** of the keywords specified by the user in its respective fields

 * **Alternative 1 :** only findAny